Logo Voyage

 Ferry

-A ferry operating between Howrah amd Kolkata
+A ferry operating between Howrah and Kolkata

 The ferry services to cross the Hooghly River from Kolkata to Howrah is very convenient to zip across both cities.
 The Hooghly River offers a less crowded but slow traffic medium.
 There are several points (popularly called ghats and jetties) on the bank of the river from where you can board several regular routes of ferry services.
 Operated by the West Bengal Transport Corporation[dead link] (WBTC), the ferries can be fairly large launches to small improvised motorised boats.
-Even if you don't get any exotic manual boat like you get in Varanasi, the river transport of Greater Kolkata lets you go to several old spots near the bank in a hassle-free manner with an additional dash of the view of decadent riverfront of the cities.
+Even if you don't get any exotic manual boat like you get in Varanasi, the river transport of Kolkata lets you go to several old spots near the bank in a hassle-free manner with an additional dash of the view of decadent riverfront of the cities.

 Buy the ticket before you board the ferry and retain the ticket till after you have crossed to the other side and have shown it to the ticket checker near the exit gate or else you will be penalised!